mabatko/Gaming-in-AWS/README.md

 If you use spot instance, you may want to have a separate SSH session opened with running `termination_check.sh` script.
 It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be useful.
 The script is in home directory of user specified in *user data* script.
 It checks instance's metadata every 5 seconds for rebalance recommendation and interruption notice.
 If one is received, script tries to beep.

+### NICE DCV

+If your mouse is bahaving weirdly in games, try to enable "Relative Mouse Position" in NICE DVC client settings.
+In Fallout: New Vegas, my camera pointed towards ground and only rotated - I wasn't able to look up.
+Enabling this option fixed the issue.

+### Steam compatibility

+After steam client is installed and you want to play Windows games on Linux, enable Steam play.
+If your game doesn't work properly, try to use different version of Proton.

 ### Costs

 You are charged for following resources, so try to keep them at bay: